Red Skelton: Off the air and bitterness (1970–1983)

 As the 1970s began, the networks began a major campaign to discontinue long-running shows that they considered stale, dominated by older demographics, and/or becoming too expensive due to escalating costs.
-Despite Skelton's continued strong overall viewership, CBS saw his show as fitting into this category and cancelled the program along with other comedy and variety shows hosted by veterans such as Jackie Gleason and Ed Sullivan.
+Despite Skelton's continued strong overall viewership, CBS saw his show as fitting into this category and canceled the program along with other comedy and variety shows hosted by veterans such as Jackie Gleason and Ed Sullivan.
 Performing in Las Vegas when he got the news of his CBS cancellation, Skelton said, "My heart has been broken."
 His program had been one of the top-10, highest-rated shows for 17 of the 20 years he was on television.

 Skelton moved to NBC in 1970 in a half-hour Monday-night version of his former show.
 Its cancellation after one season ended his television career, and he returned to live performances.
 In an effort to prove the networks wrong, he gave many of these at colleges and proved popular with the audiences.

 Skelton was bitter about CBS's cancellation for many years afterwards.
 Believing the demographic and salary issues to be irrelevant, he accused CBS of bowing to the antiestablishment, antiwar faction at the height of the Vietnam War, saying his conservative political and social views caused the network to turn against him.
 He had invited prominent Republicans, including Vice President Spiro Agnew and Senate Republican Minority Leader Everett Dirksen, one of the Senate’s strongest supporters of the war, to appear on his program.